Functional analytic insights into irreversibility of quantum resources: One-shot resource manipulation

 In order to characterise one-shot resource distillation, we will use a quantity based on the hypothesis testing relative entropy $D^\ve_H$.
 Recall that, for two states $\rho$ and $\sigma$, their hypothesis testing relative entropy is given by~\cite{buscemi_2010, wang_2012}

-We define a generalisation of this quantity, dubbed the \deff{emancipated hypothesis testing relative entropy}, as follows:\footnote{The symbol $\h$ is the letter `h' in the Etruscan alphabet.
+As we will shortly see explicitly, the fact that the minimisation here is achieved follows from the weak*-compactness of the considered set, itself a consequence of the Banach--Alaoglu theorem (see the proof of Lemma~\ref{lem:etruscan_dual}).
+We now define a variant of this quantity, dubbed the \deff{emancipated hypothesis testing relative entropy}, as follows:\footnote{The symbol $\h$ is the letter `h' in the Etruscan alphabet.
 The Etruscans were an ancient and somewhat mysterious pre-Roman people inhabiting today’s Tuscany --- which is named after them.
 Their language is lost, except for the alphabet and a few words.
 Emperor Claudius, perhaps one of its last speakers, had written a treatise on Etruscan history, which has unfortunately not survived through the centuries. }

 where we take $\log(x) = -\infty$ when $x \leq 0$ for consistency.
 Here we do not stipulate any physical meaning of this quantity a priori --- it is difficult to interpret it as `hypothesis testing' since we are no longer assuming that $Q$ forms a part of a valid POVM, but it will nevertheless be crucial in the description of resource distillation.
-We also define the non-logarithmic variant
+For convenience, we also define the non-logarithmic variant